Victor Houston (athlete)

 Victor Emmanuel Livingstone Houston (born February 24, 1974) is a retired male track and field athlete from Barbados.

 Career

+Competing for the Auburn Tigers track and field team, Houston won the 1996 NCAA Division I Outdoor Track and Field Championships in the decathlon.

 He twice represented his native country at the Summer Olympics: 1996 and 2000.
 He competed in the men's decathlon and hurdling events during his career.
 Since 2011, Houston has been an assistant track and field coach at Texas Tech University.